FairwindsOps/rbac-manager/README.md

 ### As a Python Script

-Potentially most straightforward, this requires Python 3 to get started.
+Potentially most straightforward, this requires Python 2.7 or newer to get started.
 From there, we'll need to install a few dependencies:

 ```
 pip install -r requirements.txt
 ```

-Once you have a YAML config file that you're happy with (see the config directory for examples), you can run it with this command:
+Once you have a YAML config file that you're happy with (see the examples/config directory for examples), you can run it with this command:

 ```
 python manage_rbac.py --config path/to/your/config.yaml